Beps-s/Harno_Feedback/README.md

 ## 📜 | About

 This website is made for Harno (Haridus- ja Noorteamet).
-The website's purpuse is to collect feedback from the users and have it collected.
+The website's purpuse is to collect feedback from the users and have the collected data recorded.

 ## 📸 | Screenshots